mikependon/RepoDB.NET/pages/features/hints.md

 #### Fluent-Methods

-Most [fluent-methods](/docs#fluent-methods) within the library accepts the `hints` argument.
-It allows you to pass the hints as a literal string, those giving you the full control of your optimizations.
+Most [operations](/docs#operations) within the library accepts the `hints` argument.
+It allows you to pass the hints as a literal string, those giving you the full control when optimizing the calls to the operation.

-Below are the equivalent fluent-methods of the raw-SQLs execution defined in the previous section.
+Below are the equivalent operations of the raw-SQLs execution defined in the previous section.

 ```csharp
 using (var connection = new SqlConnection(connectionString))